catseye/Tamsin/doc/Tamsin.markdown

 *   repr(EOF) is `EOF`.

+Note that in the above, "printable" means ASCII characters between 32 ` ` (space) and 126 `~`.
+It is not dependent on locale.

 The input to a Tamsin production is, in fact, an atom (although it's hardly atomic; "atom" is sort of a quaint moniker for the role these objects play.)